marlonaesparza/piano-es6-classes/README.md

 # word-keyboard
-Creates a musical keyboard from letters of a word.
+Creates a musical keyboard from letters of a word using classes.